Land, Sea, And Air: What You Must Know About Fossil Fuels And Their Effects on the Environment

 8

-There Are Alternatives to Fossil Fuels Gaining Momentum
+There Are Alternatives To Fossil Fuels Gaining Momentum

 The destructive nature of fossil fuels has spurred the growth of numerous alternatives, including wind, solar, hydroelectric, and geothermal power.
 In addition, scientific innovation has drastically increased mechanical efficiency, where fossil fuel consumption is still necessary.
 As we develop more effective production methods of sustainable energy, their prices will fall and displace fossil fuels as the go-to source for energy.